madetech/data-101/modules/core/Python.md

 $ brew install pyenv-virtualenv
 ```

-2. Next you need to follow the post-installation steps for pyenv and then for pyenv-virtualenv which should be output in the terminal, and can be found on their [github page#set-up-your-shell-environment-for-pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#set-up-your-shell-environment-for-pyenv). *You will likely be using a `bash_profile`* unless you've configured a `zsh` environment, so take a look at the relevant instructions.
+2. Next you need to follow the post-installation steps for pyenv and then for pyenv-virtualenv which should be output in the terminal, and can be found on their [github page#set-up-your-shell-environment-for-pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#set-up-your-shell-environment-for-pyenv). *You will likely be using `zsh` on a MacOS device* unless you've configured any other environment, so take a look at the relevant instructions.
 When combined they will look something like the example below:

 For Zsh: